Emmotes/ic_spoilers/docs/deekin.md

     "id": 2611,
     "flavour_text": "",
     "description": {
-        "desc": "When Deekin has $ref_value___2 or fewer stacks of Story of Doom, he causes monsters to spawn $amount% faster.", "post": {
+        "desc": "When Deekin has $ref_value___2 or fewer stacks of Story of Doom, he causes enemies to spawn $amount% faster.", "post": {
             "conditions": [
                 {